jiminliang/jiminliang.github.io/content/post/003-paper-accepted-TBME/index.md

   focal_point: 'top'
 ---

-Our paper on Contrastive Disentanglement for Quantitative Ultrasound Muscle Atrophy Evaluation has been accpeted by _IEEE Transactions on Biomedical Engineering_.
+Our paper on Contrastive Disentanglement for Quantitative Ultrasound Muscle Atrophy Evaluation has been accpeted by **IEEE Transactions on Biomedical Engineering** - February 17, 2024.

 <!--more-->